Parking-Master/Parking-Master-5.0/README.md

 3. Use the arrow keys and park in any of your choice
 4. Click "Enter" to park.

+The goal is to make it through all 15 levels.
+If you do, you'll get rewards along the way, plus a big reward at the end of the game.

 ### Controls
 Keyboard Controls:
 > <kbd>↑</kbd> Gas Pedal<br>